pikaroot/pikaroot.github.io/_blogs/2023-02-25-HAVOC_Framework.md

               dir      05/03/2023 24:15:23   Windows
 ```

-Here is the video walkthrough regarding Unconstrained Delegation attack.
+Here is the video walkthrough covering Unconstrained Delegation vulnerability.

 {% include video id="sHB_REMIJNQ" provider="youtube" %}

 ### ⏫ Lateral Movement
-At the end of this section, you will also able to get a demon callback from WORKSTATION-02 in WORKSTATION-01 using Server Message Block (SMB) pivot connect.
+At the end of this section, you will also able to get a demon callback from WORKSTATION-02 using Server Message Block (SMB) pivot connect from WORKSTATION-01.

 ![image](https://user-images.githubusercontent.com/107750005/222970318-730d3947-bbf5-489e-8e18-38ec3b9f98da.png)